telerik/kendo-ui-core/docs-aspnet-mvc/getting-started/fundamentals.md

 > **Important**
 >
-> Since jQuery 3.0 document-ready handlers are called asynchronously [jQuery Breaking Change](http://demos.telerik.com/kendo-ui/).
-As a result any code placed outside a document-ready handler will be executed before the code within the handler, regardless of whether the document is ready at the point of execution.
-This change affects the usage of Telerik UI for ASP.NET MVC components, because the widgets for the MVC wrappers are initialized in a document-ready handler.
-This means since jQuery 3.0 getting the widget's reference and widget API calls must be done within a document-ready handler.
+> As of the jQuery 3.0 release, the [document-ready handlers are called asynchronously](http://demos.telerik.com/kendo-ui/).
+As a result, the code placed outside a document-ready handler is executed before the code within the handler, regardless of whether the document is ready at the point of execution or not.
+This change affects the usage of the Telerik UI for ASP.NET MVC components, because the widgets for the MVC wrappers are initialized in a document-ready handler.
+This means that after the jQuery 3.0 release you need to get the reference of a widget and its API calls within a document-ready handler.

 ## Configuration